 Wills, Trusts & Estate Planning

 You can save your loved ones time, money and frustration by having a will and planning for the management of your health care and property for if you become incapacitated.
-We can devise a plan that gives you peace of mind.
+I can devise a plan that gives you peace of mind.

 Your estate consists of your real and personal property.
 Real property includes land and improvements located on the land as well as oil, gas, and other mineral interests.
 Personal property is all other property, including cash, bank accounts, clothing and personal effects, household furnishings, motor vehicles, stocks and bonds, life insurance policies, and government, retirement, or employee benefits.